billziss-gh/netchan/README.md

 channels to be encoded/decoded (https://github.com/billziss-gh/netjson)

-Channels that are marshaled in this way are also implicitly published and connected.
+Channels that are marshaled in this way are also implicitly published and bound.
 When a message that is being sent contains a channel, a reference is computed for that channel and the channel is implicitly published under that reference.
-When the message arrives at the target machine the reference gets decoded and a new channel is constructed and implicitly connected back to the marshaled channel.
+When the message arrives at the target machine the reference gets decoded and a new channel is constructed and implicitly bound back to the marshaled channel.

-It is now possible to use the implicitly connected channel to send messages back to the marshaled and implicitly published channel.
+It is now possible to use the implicitly bound channel to send messages back to the marshaled and implicitly published channel.
 Implicitly published channels that are no longer in use will be eventually garbage collected.
-Implicitly connected channels must be closed when they will no longer be used for communication.
+Implicitly bound channels must be closed when they will no longer be used for communication.

 ## Transports